aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/optional/irsa.md

 1. Assign an IAM role to this OIDC provider.

-	1. To do so from the AWS console, select and click on the OIDC provider, and click on **Assign role** at the top right.
+	1. From the IAM console, select and click on the OIDC provider created from above, and click on **Assign role** at the top right.

 	1. Select **Create a new role**.